TrustGen/trustgen_docs/docs/metadata_curator.md

 - **direct_search_keyword (optional)**: Direct keyword for the search.
 If provided, this keyword will be used directly.
 - **direct_site (optional)**: Specific site to search within.
 If provided, the search will be limited to this site.
 If there are multiple specified websites, please separate them with commas, for example`"www.wikipedia.com,www.nytimes.com"`

-### Running the imageSearchPipeline
+#### BingImageSearchPipeline
-The `imageSearchPipeline.py` script automates the process of extracting keywords from user input, performing a Bing image search, and processing the results into JSON format.
+The `imageSearchPipeline` automates the process of extracting keywords from user input, performing a Bing image search, and processing the results into JSON format.

-#### Parameters
+**Parameters**

 - **instruction**: A string that specifies the user's instruction for what kind of images to find.
 - **basic_information**: A dictionary that defines the specific information for the search (e.g., breed of dog, age, etc.).